sarab30351/r-analysis-portfolio/README.md

 * Event: `RFS_STATUS = 1:Recurred`
 * Censored: `RFS_STATUS = 0:Not Recurred`

-Because this is a composite endpoint, it will be described as dataset-defined relapse-free survival rather than recurrence alone.

-Patients with an event recorded at month zero are retained because they contribute outcome information.
-Patients censored at month zero are excluded because they contribute neither observable follow-up nor an event.
+Three patients have an RFS event recorded at month zero.
+Review of the available clinical fields found no recorded stage IV disease or other evidence establishing that relapse preceded baseline; all three also have recorded breast surgery and subsequent overall-survival follow-up.
+They will therefore be retained as observed early events, while acknowledging that the data do not provide exact event dates within the month.
+Patients censored at month zero will be excluded because they contribute neither observable follow-up nor an event.

 ## 5. Primary exposure